CRod898/glowing-tribble/README.md

-# glowing-tribble
+# glowing-tribble 9/11/21 Fall Semester
-## THis is an introduction to GIT
+## THis is an INtroduction to Source Code Managnment
-Has a catchy name